kkplein/ssm-doc/docs/qan.md

 [TOC]

-## Opening QAN from the PMM Home Page
+## Opening QAN from the SSM Home Page

-To start working with QAN, open the list of dashboards on the PMM home page.
-Then, proceed to the Host field at the top of the page and select a host where the PMM Client is installed from the list of database instances.
+To start working with QAN, open the list of dashboards on the SSM home page.
+Then, proceed to the Host field at the top of the page and select a host where the SSM Client is installed from the list of database instances.

 The QAN dashboard will show a summary of the selected host and database activity metrics followed by the list of queries in a summary table.
 By default, QAN shows the top *ten* queries ranked by %GTT (Grand total time).
 Each query displays three essential metrics: *Load*, *Count*, and *Latency*.
 Also queries which are newly seen within the the time range selected are highlighted with a blue color for quicker identification.